 In January 2019, Edmonton Public School Trustees passed a motion to lobby the Alberta Government to mandate new schools be built to Net Zero standards!
 ACEE wrote a letter to support this motion as this would provide students with valuable learning opportunities around energy efficiency and renewable energy.
 Click here to read the Edmonton Journal article.

 We are committed to helping school boards ‘take the next step’ towards environmental sustainability.
-The graphic below illustrates two key interest areas of school boards: student learning and school infrastructure.
-We work to help school boards…
+The graphic below illustrates two interest areas of school boards: student learning and school infrastructure.
+We help school boards…

 - Learn from their colleagues about best practices in student learning and environmentally friendly school infrastructure

 - Consider how to take the next step towards environmental sustainability.

 We’re pleased to do this work in support of the Alberta School Boards Association, and its recent resolution in support of sustainable development and environmental education.

 This support comes in the form of the resources listed below, a Thought Leaders Forum and a series of workshops offered to board trustees and superintendents in their six Alberta zones, which began with a HIGHLY successful 19 January workshop for Zone 2/3 trustees from 29 Boards - click here to view the slide deck!
 Please contact ACEE executive director Gareth Thomson (Gareth at abcee.org) to request a workshop in your zone.

 "I loved the hands-on approach you used in your presentation, and the chance to review policies